Beautifully moist and just a little bit decadent. These chocolate and banana creme egg surprise muffins will delight adults and children!

-What?
+Yes!
 Did I forget to tell you that you can add full size creme eggs!
-The muffins are sweeter and maybe the extra creme egg does counterbalance the healthy banana.
+The muffins are much sweeter and I think the larger creme egg does counterbalance the healthy banana.
 But, it can be done!

 In our house, it's not just the children who love these creme egg surprise muffins.
 My husband is possibly the biggest fan of all and might even count them to check he gets his fair share!
 They may be simple for a creme egg bake but they are just as tempting!

 I'd love to know how you like to use creme eggs in baking.
 If you're looking for a slightly less unhealthy creme egg bake for Easter then these creme egg surprise muffins are THE thing the make.
 Do let me know if you try them!

 How long do they stay fresh?

 You can keep these muffins in an airtight container at room temperature for about three days.

 Yes of course, just wrap them up well and they will keep for at least three months.
 Defrost them at room temperature for a couple of hours before eating them.

 If you're looking for more easy muffin recipes then do take a look at the other muffin recipes on my site.

 And if you're looking for Easter recipes then why not try one of these?